microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-03.md

 Warning: Once you remove container, it's gone.
 To use it, again, you'll need to start over with the `docker run` command shown at the beginning of this step.

-*For your convenience, the `Resources/Infrastructure` folder contains Powershell scripts for starting the infrastructural components you'll use throughout the WhatTheHack.
+*For your convenience, the `Resources/Infrastructure` folder contains PowerShell scripts for starting the infrastructural components you'll use throughout the WhatTheHack.
 Invoke the `Resources/Infrastructure/rabbitmq/start-rabbitmq.ps1` script to start the RabbitMQ container.*

 *If you want to start all the infrastructure containers at once (for this and the challenges to come), invoke the `Resources/Infrastructure/start-all.ps1` script.*